 The Public Safety Department holds open sessions dealing with rape prevention and assertiveness training to interested College staff, students, and upon request to visiting members of service organizations and visiting high school programs.
-Public Safety teaches five or more Defensive Driving Courses per year available to all students and staff.
+Public Safety teaches two or more Defensive Driving courses per year available to all students and staff.
 Informational programs are offered twice per year on basic security awareness for students.
 Residential Life full-time staff and student staff are given an orientation program on basic safety, security and fire procedures.
 Brochures are prepared and pamphlets are distributed annually by Student Life and College Health Services concerning sexual harassment and rape prevention.

 Alcohol awareness and education is a primary training focus.
 Each freshman level course in Wellness includes sections on alcohol and drug education.
 All students must successfully complete a course in wellness.